MasteryEducation/CPAExamsMastery.com/content/aud/2/6/1/index.md

   - PCAOB Auditing Standard (AS) 2110 for public-filing entities, highlighting the importance of evaluating risk of material misstatement.

 --------------------------------------------------------------------------------
-## SEO-Optimized Quiz: Identifying Significant Accounts, Transactions, and Assertions Quiz
+## Quiz: Identifying Significant Accounts, Transactions, and Assertions Quiz

 {{< quizdown >}}